kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 ## Prerequisites

-- [OpenSSL toolkit](https://www.openssl.org/docs/man1.0.2/apps/openssl.html) to create a Certificate Signing Request (CSR), keys, and certificates which fulfil high security standards.
+- [OpenSSL toolkit](https://www.openssl.org/docs/man1.0.2/apps/openssl.html) to create a Certificate Signing Request (CSR), keys, and certificates which fulfil high security standards

 ## Get the configuration URL with a token